 This page lists bills Parliament is working on during a sitting week.
 You can access all Victorian bills and laws on the legislation website.
 To learn more about the legislative process, go to how a law is made.

 Parliament is not sitting this week.
-The next sitting week begins on Tuesday 31 October 2017.
+The next sitting week will be set by the Speaker and the President.

-Below are bills Parliament considered during the sitting week of 17 October 2017.
+Below are bills parliament considered during the sitting week of 16 March: